scriptwide-fonts/scriptwide-sans-cjk/README.md

 ## Description

-Very low effort amalgam of several Source Han Sans-derived fonts with some minute edits.
+Very low effort amalgamation of several Source Han Sans-derived fonts with some minute edits.

 Note that glyphs are not hinted, so they will look sub-optimal in low resolutions.
 It is therefore recommended to use Source Han Sans for most CJK ideographs, and use Scriptwide Sans CJK as a fallback.